codepath-13/clubhub/README.md

 **Required Must-have Stories**

--[ ] User logs in to access their clubs, chats, and preference settings -[ ] User can browse throug explore page to find clubs -[ ] Each club has a home page
+[x] User logs in to access their clubs
+[x] User can browse throug explore page to find clubs [x] Each club has a home page
--[ ] User can make a club
+[x] User can make a club
--[ ] User can browse through a homepage with all of their clubs
+[ ] User can access their chats and preference settings [ ] User can browse through a homepage with all of their clubs

 **Optional Nice-to-have Stories**
 -[ ] Ability to edit clubs